itdxer/blog.itdxer.com/_posts/2021-06-06-solution-to-the-split-and-multiply-puzzle-from-fivethirtyeight.md

-Now we need to find solution to the following problem
+Now we need to find a solution to the following problem

 $$
 \mathbf{\max_{n \in N}} g(n) = \mathbf{\max_{n \in N}}